serdarcw/My_projects/017-Capstone-project-AWS/Readme_solution.md

 The Clarusway Blog Page Application aims to deploy blog application as a web application written Django Framework on AWS Cloud Infrastructure.
 This infrastructure has Application Load Balancer with Auto Scaling Group of Elastic Compute Cloud (EC2) Instances and Relational Database Service (RDS) on defined VPC.
 Also, The Cloudfront and Route 53 services are located in front of the architecture and manage the traffic in secure.
 User is able to upload pictures and videos on own blog page and these are kept on S3 Bucket.
 This architecture will be created by Firms DevOps Guy.

-## Problem Solution Order

 ## Steps to Solution

 ### Step 1: Create dedicated VPC and whole components

     ### VPC
-    - Lets create VPC first.
+    - Create VPC.
         create a vpc named `aws_capstone-VPC` CIDR blok is `90.90.0.0/16` no ipv6 CIDR block
         tenancy: default
     - select `aws_capstone-VPC` VPC, click `Actions` and `enable DNS hostnames` for the `aws_capstone-VPC`.

     ## Subnets
-    - Go to the subnet section on left hand side and click it.
-Select create subnet.
+    - Create Subnets
         - Create a public subnet named `aws_capstone-public-subnet-1A` under the vpc aws_capstone-VPC in AZ us-east-1a with 90.90.10.0/24
         - Create a private subnet named `aws_capstone-private-subnet-1A` under the vpc aws_capstone-VPC in AZ us-east-1a with 90.90.11.0/24
         - Create a public subnet named `aws_capstone-public-subnet-1B` under the vpc aws_capstone-VPC in AZ us-east-1b with 90.90.20.0/24
         - Create a private subnet named `aws_capstone-private-subnet-1B` under the vpc aws_capstone-VPC in AZ us-east-1b with 90.90.21.0/24

-    - To coordinate `auto-assign IP` setting up for public subnets.
+    - Set `auto-assign IP` up for public subnets.
 Select each public subnets and click Modify "auto-assign IP settings" and select "Enable auto-assign public IPv4 address"

     ## Internet Gateway